cypherpunk-academy/2064/en/003_2064_TRON-Attack.md

 Lilly was Lasse's little sister and turned 12 two months ago.
 She had only been playing TRON for a year but had a real talent for it.
-During the first game, she had already found the documents that Edward Snowden of the largest American secret service, the NSA, had taken with him and which had caused a stir worldwide at the time.
+During the first game, she had already found the documents that Edward Snowden former employee of the largest American secret service, the NSA, had taken with him and which had caused a worldwide turmoil at the time. {Link to the documents}
 TRON had immediately added some missions to catch Lilly, and many players accepted these missions.
 But she had managed to survive and keep the documents until the end of the game.

+Lilly smiled: "Yes, I do.
+But now I have to go on again.
+I still have a lot to do with your computers."

+She closed the door again.
+Lasse and Sigur looked at each other for a long time and then went out into the forecourt of the games lab to the table tennis table.
+Sigur took two rackets and threw one to Lasse.